 Your total investment is $300,000: the $200,000 purchase price plus your maintenance costs.
 This results in equity of $100,000: the $400,000 value less your investment.

 Dividing $100,000 by $300,000 produces an ROI of 33%.
 This assumes that you've included all maintenance costs of your period of ownership.

 The Out-of-Pocket Method

-This is the preferred method by real estate professions as it can often produce a higher ROI
+This is the preferred method used by real estate investors because it can often produce higher ROIs.

-Here, the loan amplifies the return, which is almost double the first example.
+The loan amplifies the return, which is almost double that in the cost method example.

 These Are Very Basic Calculations

 It's almost inevitable that you'll have other costs of ownership in addition to maintenance, such as costs of sale and management fees during your time of ownership.
 These should be added in for a more accurate ROI.
 Ideally, you should also consider mortgage interest in the out-of-pocket method scenario.

 Some methods subtract your expenses from your rental income, then add equity to arrive at net income.
 Equity is the current market value of your property less your loan or mortgage amount.